paridebroggi/paridebroggi.github.io/_posts/projects/2018-03-13-briefeed-essential-news-reader-rss-app-ios.markdown

 I've been searching for long for a minimal news reader app.
 Ideally I needed a free app, easy to use, minimal and with news from all around the world in different languages (I'm Italian, I live in France and I follow the american tech news).

-What if I told I couldn't find on the App Store something that matches all my requirements?
+What if I told you I couldn't find on the App Store something that matches all my requirements?
 For this reason, I decided to partner with [Alessandro Scarpellini](https://www.alessandroscarpellini.it){:target="_blank"}, one of the most influential designer in the digital minimalist scene to create our own news reader app.

 The result is [Briefeed](https://www.briefeed.co){:target="_blank"}.
 The essential news reader app: handy, minimal and fast.
 The sleekest way to read the news on the go, finding in one place all the updates you need.
 And here are the main features: